raydac/jprol/README.md

 # Introduction
 I used to buy and collect books about computer tehcnololgies since my childhood and in 1990 I bought a book titled as "Prolog programming for Artificial Intelligence" by Ivan Bratko but didn't have enough time to read it for about 20 years.
 In 2009 I found some free time to read the book and was amazed by the power of the computer language.
 To learn it better I wrote small Java based Prolog embeddable engine and called it JProl.

-In 2014 I was asked by [Yuki Katsura](http://iprolog.appstor.io/) to open the sources of the engine under Apache License 2.0 and he made iPad version and the project.
+In 2014 [Yuki Katsura](http://iprolog.appstor.io/) made iPad version.

-Initially the engine was a mono-block with embedded GUI part, but later it was reworked ane split to the engine and the GUI editor.
+Initially the engine was a mono-block with embedded GUI part, but later it reworked and split solid-module into two modules: the engine and the GUI editor.

 ![GUIEditor](https://github.com/raydac/jprol/blob/master/jprolguieditor.png)